User-green/OP5P-fan-fix/README.md

 ## How to contribute?

 1. If you have written half-way dicent power manager - please, let me know.
 I will include it into the repo.
-2. Open issue if you find any bugs.
+2. Open issue if it doesnt work on your Pi.
 3. Open issue if you have any ideas regarding this topic.